Thursday, September 18, 2025

 If we are to grow and experience more and more of the beauty, majesty, love and glory of God, obedience is not optional.
 It is the means by which our faith is exercised and we draw near to God.

 NOTE: I did not say obedience is the means by which God draws near to us.
 We are exhorted to draw near to God, not the other way around.
 God being near to us is already set because of Christ's work on our behalf.
 God is 100% with us and committed to us if we are in Christ.
 Nothing we can do or not do will change this one iota.
 "It is finished" to use Christ's words.
-This is never determined by our work...ever!
+His loving us is never determined by our work...ever!

 We obey so we can better honor and glorify God and be the most effective for Him in doing so.